 A notable aspect about Mexico is the great variety of foods and dishes that can be easily identified with the country.
 Most of the traditional foods are available all year round, although certain dates and holidays are associated with particular dishes.

-September, the Mes de la Patria because of the Independence Day, brings chiles en nogada, hot green peppers filled with walnuts and raisins, covered with cream and sprinkled with pomegranate, and pozole, a broth with large grains of corn, red or green chili, chicken or pork, radish, and other trimmings.
+September, the Mes de la Patria because of the Independence Day, brings chiles en nogada, hot green peppers filled with walnuts and raisins, covered with cream and sprinkled with pomegranate; and pozole, a broth with large grains of corn, red or green chili, chicken or pork, radish, and other trimmings.

-It’s fitting then, that the town in the southeast of Mexico City where the annual national mole festival is held is San Pedro Atocpan, with its Spanish and native name.
-It’s located in the largely rural Milpa Alta borough, at kilometer 17.5 of the Xochimilco-Oaxtepec highway.
+It’s fitting then, that the town in the southeast of Mexico City where the annual national mole festival every October is held is San Pedro Atocpan with its Spanish and native name.
+It’s located in the largely rural Milpa Alta borough of the capital, at kilometer 17.5 of the Xochimilco-Oaxtepec highway.

 The Atocpan mole festival is held in October every year, with some 40 restaurants and over 100 stands participating.
 San Pedro Atocpan itself is known as the original site of mole made with almonds.

 Our free newsletter about Mexico brings you a monthly round-up of recently published stories and opportunities, as well as gems from our archives.